Updated pics coming soon.

 - Audio Hijack 3

-- The Levelator
+- The Levelator (living on borrowed time)

 I cover trade shows and conferences, and sometimes record interviews with people I meet.
 I’ve recently gotten my field recording rig just about where I want it.